arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 If you are using a computer with running iOS (i.e. a Mac) you can use the **Terminal** program.
 If you are on a computer using Windows, open either **WLS** (Windows Linux Subsytem) or **Git Bash**.
 If you don't have these programs there are instructions for how to download and set them up in the [Bash / Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md) module.

 <div class = "important">
-We want to be able to search, move, and rename files during this module, but don't want to do that with your important files.
+We will be manipulating, writing, and overwriting files in this lesson, but don't want to do that with your important files.
 Therefore we will set up a little directory with a few files to experiment with.
 You can safely delete the whole thing afterwards if you want.
 </div>

 **Download the files.**